kphongagsorn/rop-rv3-4-4-poc/README.md

-# ROP proof of concept exploit code for R v3.4.4
+# ROP Exploit Code for R v3.4.4

 This is my PoC exploit code for R v3.4.4.